thaggie/thaggie.github.io/_docs/cv.markdown

 #### 1992 – 1996 [University of Southampton][soton]
 This course is accredited both by the [British Computer Society][bcs] and the [Institute of Electrical & Electronic Engineers][ieee].
 When inspected by the Higher Education Council for England it was given the highest possible grade, achieved by only 10 other education providers in the UK.

 Third year project was a simulator for the investigation of [emergent behaviour][emergence].
-[Emergent behaviour][emergence] is an area of Artificial Intelligence which looks at how complex systems can be simulated by using a small set of rules acting in a chaotic environment – such as the flocking of birds or the foraging of ants.
+[Emergent behaviour][emergence] is an area of Artificial Intelligence which looks at how complex systems can be simulated by using a small set of rules acting in a chaotic environment – such as the [flocking of birds][boids] or the foraging of [ants][vants].

 [github]: https://github.com/thaggie
 [twitter]: https://twitter.com/thaggie